 Info("Hello ", EDT_FirstName)

-Note about the assisted input: As soon as the first two characters are typed, WINDEV proposes all words of WLanguage vocabulary containing these characters.
-The assisted development is a very powerful feature.
+Remark on the assisted input: When the first two characters are typed, WINDEV opens a list with all the WLanguage elements that contain these characters.
+Code completion is a very powerful feature.
 No more mistakes when entering the name of an element: the syntax errors are reduced.
-All you have to do is select the requested word and press Enter to validate.
+Simply select the desired word and press Enter to validate.
 You can focus on the algorithm.

 |This is why the code style is so important.
 All elements handled in the application code use the same standard so they can be easily identified when writing code.|